jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-Perhaps that way the number of possible access controllers becomes more limited, so you do not might display each possible access connector: Object Get implies any kind of connector.
+Perhaps that way the number of possible access controllers becomes more limited, so you might not display each possible access connector: Object Get implies any kind of connector.
 Access controlling for just allowing a Class Get might not be practical either: who wants that?
 Who wants to only be able to access the reflective data of an object, but not the object itself?

 -----